Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, explode, and

-Tell the children they will explore the room and find pictures of words that start with the /e/ sound as they practice saying the /e/ sound in words that begin with the letter E such as excellent, explorer, and egg.
+The children will explore the room to find pictures of words that start with the /e/ sound as they practice saying the /e/ sound in words that begin with the letter E, such as excellent, explorer, and egg.

 Be excellent explorers

-- Help the children make binoculars by taping toilet paper rolls (or roll half sheets of paper into cylinders) and attaching a string (you may choose to make the binoculars before the activity to save time).
+- Help the children make binoculars by taping toilet paper rolls (or rolled half-sheets of paper) and attaching a string (you may choose to make the binoculars before the activity to save time).

-- Place the picture cards (see below) around the room (elephant, egg, envelope, elk, elevator, emerald, elf, end of the elephant).
+- Place the picture cards around the room .

 - While emphasizing the target sound, tell the children to use the pretend binoculars to explore the room for pictures of things that start with the letter E.

-- When a child finds a word or picture beginning with E have him/her say, “I found an ______.”
+- When a child finds a word or a picture beginning with E, have him or her say, “I found an ___.”

-- Tell the children to write the letter E on the picture then place it in an envelope.
+- Tell the children to write the letter E on the picture and then place it in an envelope.

-- Repeat the activity using word cards (see below) and have the children circle the letter E on the word cards.
+- Repeat the activity using word cards, and have the children circle the letter E on the word cards.
 Provide help with reading the written words.

 The exploding envelope

-- Place letter E (and lowercase e) letter cards in an envelope.
+- Place uppercase E and lowercase e letter cards in an envelope.

 - Make the Es explode out of the envelope by turning it inside out, then show the children the empty envelope.

 - Let the children examine the Es with a magnifying glass after they explode from the envelope.

-- Have the children gather up the letter cards and put them in the envelope saying, ”I put an E in the envelope” or “Will the envelope with Es explode?”
+- Have the children gather up the letter cards and put them in the envelope while they say, ”I put an E in the envelope” or “Will the envelope with Es explode?”

 - Repeat the activity using picture and word cards beginning with the E sound (optional).